owasp-amass/oam-tools/comprehensive_guide.md

-# Comprehensive Guid to OAM Tools
+# Comprehensive Guide to OAM Tools
 ![Network graph](./images/network_06092018.png "Amass Network Mapping")

 Delve into the functionalities of OAM's suite of command-line tools.
 Whether you're transitioning configurations, mapping complex IT structures, tracking domain changes, or visualizing intricate relationships, this guide provides detailed insights and usage examples to harness the full potential of OAM tools.